shapes.arc#

 - radiusfloat, optional

 Radius of the arc.
+Must be > 0.
 Default is 1.0.

 - centerarray_like of shape (3,), optional

-Coordinates of the circle center.
+Coordinates of the arc center.
 Default is (0.0, 0.0, 0.0).

 - divint, optional

-Number of elements (subdivisions) in the arc.
+Number of subdivisions (segments) along the arc.
+Must be >= 1.
 Default is 10.

 - eltype{“line2”, “tri3”}, optional

-Element type of the mesh to return:
+Element type of the returned mesh:

-“line2”: return the arc contour as 2-node line elements.
+“line2”: returns only the arc contour as 2-node line elements.

-“tri3”: return a filled arc sector with 3-node triangular elements, connecting the contour to the center.
+“tri3”: returns a filled arc sector as 3-node triangular elements, formed by connecting the arc to the center.

 Returns#